im2484/warehouse_digital_tool/README.md

 # Warehouse Data Visualization Tool [Franklin, NJ]

+Note: This digital tool is in active development and is subject to modifications.

 This is a digital project compiled with HTML, JavaScript, and CSS.
-The website details confirmed and constructed warehouse projects in Franklin, NJ.
-Originally compiled as part of a documentary project with the Princeton VizE Lab, it can feature interactive graphics and data tables to provide local residents with pertinent information and potential resources.
+This tool visualizes confirmed and constructed warehouse projects in Franklin, NJ.
+Originally compiled as part of a documentary project with the Princeton VizE Lab, it can feature interactive graphics and data tables to provide residents with pertinent information and potential resources.

+Presently, this tool generates a 3D model of warehouse square footage in Franklin Township, NJ.
+It proceeds to outline land parcels designated for warehouse use before arriving at an Amazon warehouse project and comparing it side-by-side to the Empire State Building.

 To view the website in its current iteration [Click Here](https://warehouse-projects-digital-tool.glitch.me/) -